 Is it risky to feed my dog the wrong diet?

 Simply put, yes.
 Whether it’s dog food with or without chicken, your pet’s diet should be appropriate to their stage of life.
 It wouldn’t be right to feed an adult dog a diet formulated for growing puppies.
 If you’re not careful, this could lead to health issues, such as obesity.

-While we’re on the topic, remember that it’d also be inappropriate to feed your dog with cat food, or vice versa.
+While we’re on the topic, remember that it’s also inappropriate to feed your dog with cat food or vice versa.
 Each species has diets designed specifically to meet their individual nutritional requirements.